Meet the People Behind Haustoro.

 Who We are

-Rooted in Johor Bahru, Rumah Lokal connects buyers and sellers through local knowledge, personal service, and smart digital solutions tailored for Malaysia’s property market.
+Rooted in Johor Bahru, Haustoro connects buyers and sellers through local knowledge, personal service, and smart digital solutions tailored for Malaysia’s property market.

 Our Mission